-For this year's Period Day, we want to build on the increasing discussion around periods and get people talking about menstruation: the myths, the names, first period experiences and everything else that comes along with them.
+We want to build on the increasing discussion around periods and get people talking about menstruation: the myths, the names, first period experiences and everything else that comes along with them.
 We want people to talk loud and proud about periods.

 Use our posters, presentation and video to make your students aware of Period Day.
 Explore the topic, start open conversations and make your pupils and members, boys and girls, feel period proud.

 For more information about the Girl Guides's work on periods visit their website.